The Importance Of Mental Stimulation For Adult Dogs

 Offering a variety of sensory experiences

 To engage your dog's senses, offer a variety of sensory experiences in their environment.
-This can include playing calming music or nature sounds, introducing different textures (such as grass, sand, or carpet), or providing various scents through flowers or essential oils.
+This can include playing music or nature sounds, introducing different textures (such as grass, sand, or carpet), or providing various scents through flowers or essential oils.
 Stimulating their senses helps keep their minds active and prevents monotony.

 Introducing novel objects and textures